KNeugent/LineOfSightBinaries/README.md

 # Line of Sight Objects

-This program calculates the likelihood that two stars are a line-of-sight binary system as opposed to a gravitationally bound system using a Monte Carlo simulation and knowledge of the local environment's stellar density.
+This program calculates the percentage chance that two stars are a line-of-sight binary system as opposed to a gravitationally bound system using a Monte Carlo simulation and knowledge of the local environment's stellar density.
 This example is applied to a set of red supergiant + OB binary systems in the galaxies M31, M33, and the Magellanic Clouds but can be applied to any two astronomical objects in an environment.

 ## Methodology
 When determining whether two stars that are spatially close to one another in the sky are gravitationally bound as opposed to line-of-sight systems, it is important to look at the surrounding stellar environment.
 If there are relatively few other stars in the region that could be line-of-sight companions, it is more likely that the binary system is gravitationally bound.
 To make this determination, the program does the following: